Anita Parkhurst Willcox: Harassment from McCarthyism

 In 1950, Anita and Henry Willcox, with three of their five children, founded a community in Norwalk, Connecticut called Village Creek.
-Conceived as a haven from racism, the Cold War, and McCarthy era red-baiting, Village Creek became the first inter-racial cooperative on the Eastern seaboard of the United States.
+Conceived as a haven from racism, the Cold War, and McCarthy era red-baiting, Village Creek became the first interracial cooperative on the Eastern seaboard of the United States.
 Village Creek today comprises some sixty houses; in 2010 it was declared a National Historical Monument.

 In 1952 Anita and Henry Willcox represented the Quakers at the Asia and Pacific Rim Peace Conference in Peking China.
 Willcox sketched delegates to the conference.
 Afterwards she traveled throughout the People's Republic of China.
 Meeting Anna Louise Strong led to extensive correspondence which laid the basis for Strong's newspaper column in the US, Letter from China.

 Following this trip, the US State Department confiscated the Willcox's passports.
 The subsequent court case (a class action that included singer Paul Robeson) led to the 1958 Supreme Court ruling that the State Department cannot withhold a passport because of a citizen's beliefs or associations.
 (During the 1950s, when Robeson was unable to perform in public venues, he practiced on the piano in the Willcox house in West Greenwich.)

 Willcox became a target for McCarthy era censorship.
 At aged 70, she was called to testify before Eastland Committee (both for attending the China conference, and as the person who funded the legal defence of Harvey Matusow, an FBI informer jailed for publicly admitting perjury as a state witness against "communist" trade union officials).
 Publicity around this meant she was unable to find a publisher for her book about India, and a Norwalk elementary school refused to take donated murals depicting Norwalk Harbor in the 17th century (the school accepted and hung the mural panel in 1977).
 Henry Willcox, her husband, a professional engineer and president of Willcox Construction Company, was expelled from the company he himself had founded.

 Throughout the 1960s and 1970s, Willcox continued to travel and paint throughout the world.
 She died in Village Creek in 1984.